Otherwise Known as Sheila the Great: Minor characters

-Betsy Ellis - Mouse's younger sister, who is only 4 years old, but an excellent diver.
+Betsy Ellis – Mouse's younger sister, who is only 4 years old, but an excellent diver.
 She drags around a candy box on a string, which is a pretend dog she calls Ootch, due to her allergy to real dogs.

-Denise - a counselor at the summer camp who teaches pottery.
+Denise – a counselor at the summer camp who teaches pottery.
+She never wears shoes because, as Sheila discovers, the bottoms of her feet are "covered in warts".
 She also chaperones a haunted hayride, where she convinces Sheila to stop hiding from her fears on that.

-Maryanne - an attractive teenage girl at the summer camp who wins the part of Wendy in the camp's production of Peter Pan due to being a better singer than Libby.
+Maryanne – an attractive teenage girl at the summer camp who wins the part of Wendy in the camp's production of Peter Pan due to being a better singer than Libby.
 Despite Libby's annoyance at not getting the role, they become friends.

-Allen and Paul - two teenage boys from the summer camp who are the only ones to complete Sheila's crossword puzzle of naming all the camp counselors.
+Allen and Paul – two teenage boys from the summer camp who are the only ones to complete Sheila's crossword puzzle of naming all the camp counselors.
 When they ask for their prize, she gives them the camp newspaper.
 However, they seem to be more appreciative and competent at running it than her, also changing its name from Newsdate with Sheila the Great to Allen and Paul: Tell All.

-Mrs. Reese - a neighbor of the Tubmans from Manhattan.
+Mrs. Reese – a neighbor of the Tubmans from Manhattan.
 She has a small dog named Baby, who is the only one Sheila can stand prior to overcoming her fear of them.

-Bobby - the boy whose room Sheila stays in while his family is vacationing in England.
+Bobby – the boy whose room Sheila stays in while his family is vacationing in England.
 She is dismayed at sleeping in a boy's room, having convinced herself the house would be girlie.
 The Tubmans later see a letter from him expressing his disdain at having a girl in his room and announcing he acquired a bunch of model planes and ships which he will take back home.

-Peter Hatcher - Shiela's classmate and star of the preceding book, only seen when he shares an elevator ride with her and his dog, Turtle, whom she fears.
+Peter Hatcher – Sheila's classmate and star of the preceding book, only seen when he shares an elevator ride with her and his dog, Turtle, whom she fears.
 He is also mentioned in the middle of the night when she sees a real spider and must overcome her fear of it, remembering how back in school he tried to scare her with a fake one but she didn't fall for it (but it scared their teacher and he got three days of detention).

-Freddie - a lifeguard at the community pool and yet another young man whom Libby finds appealing.
+Freddie – a lifeguard at the community pool and yet another young man whom Libby finds appealing.
 She always flirts with him at his guardstand and runs to fetch him beverages.
 Upon finding out he already has a girlfriend, however, she loses her spark for him.